Jasper2018/Metasploit_Moudle_Info_Collect/README.md

 ```

 #### 3.Key Design
+> [!NOTE]\

-To enhance the accuracy of information collection, two verification mechanisms were implemented:
+> To enhance the accuracy of information collection, two verification mechanisms were implemented:
     Empty File Check
         Detects and excludes empty files to prevent data loss caused by untimely responses.
     Duplicate Collection Check